IanFinlayson/exploring-cs/chapter02.md

 -   Understand what an interpreter, IDE, and shell do.
 -   Learn how to install Python on your computer.
 -   Know how to write and run simple Python programs.
+-   Become comfortable writing programs which print messages to the screen.
+-   Learn how to get user input into a program.
+-   Understand how to create variables, and the rules for using them.
 :::
 :::